mdavids/rfc/content/draft-davids-forsalereg.md

 Therefore it is **RECOMMENDED** that any parsing and publishing is done with utmost care and sufficient validation.

-There is also a potential risk that this method is abused as a marketing tool, or to otherwise to lure individuals into visiting certain sites or other forms of contact, without the intention of actually selling the particular domain name.
-It is therefore recommended that this method is primarlily used by professionals and other parties who are sufficiently alert of this.
+There is also a potential risk that this method is abused as a marketing tool, or to otherwise lure individuals into visiting certain sites or other forms of contact, without the intention of actually selling the particular domain name.
+It is therefore recommended that this method is primarlily used by professionals who are sufficiently alert and aware.

 # Acknowledgements